 Duke Medical Center Library & Archives

 Writing and publishing articles can be challenging.
 Obstacles to getting published include lack of time to write, not knowing the right journal to send your manuscript to, and lack of familiarity with the entire research to writing process.
 Few researchers are formally taught about the publication process.
-To address this, the Medical Center Library & Archives has partnered with Wiley Researcher Academy to offer online instruction on over a dozen topics in publishing.
+To address this, the Medical Center Library & Archives, in partnership with Wiley Researcher Academy, offers online instruction on over a dozen topics in publishing.

 Call for Proposals: Research Review Papers for SDRME

 Posted On: Friday, July 6, 2018 - 12:57 by Megan von Isenburg